 Step 2 - Soak the Stains

 Hard water stains are alkaline in nature and as they build up they cause practically immovable water spots on the tiles.
 Combating these spots in the nascent stage is the best way of preventing excessive buildup.
-One can use lemon juice or white vinegar to fight the alkaline stains.
+Use lemon juice or white vinegar to fight the alkaline stains.
 The acid in these substances weakens the stains and causes the particles to break.
 A cleaning rag dipped in vinegar or lemon juice should be used to soak the stains.
 This solution should be allowed to stand for 20 minutes.

 Step 3 - Wipe the Stains

-Using a clean washcloth, one should wipe the vinegar covered stains.
+Using a clean washcloth, wipe the vinegar covered stains.
 Lighter stains usually come off at this level but if they are thick deposits, dip a cleaning rag in a little bit of water and then use some baking soda with it to drive the harder stains off.

 Step 4 - Chip the Stains

 Some stains don’t leave even when baking soda is used or leave behind some stubborn particles which can attract grime.
 A razor blade or a box cutter can be used to pry these stains out of their place on the tiles.
-This step should be carried out carefully as one can damage the surface of the tile.
+This step should be carried out carefully as you can damage the surface of the tile.
 Remove as much as possible with the blade and then use the vinegar soaked rag again for maximum effect.

 Step 5 - Prevent Future Stains

 When it comes to black tile shower floors, preventing stains is the best way of dealing with water spots.
 Clean the tiles once a week with cold water and vinegar to keep them new and to stop any water spots from building up.
 Using a squeegee after every shower use will help to prevent new stains from forming.